-Prerequisite: Although not required, completion of Pre-Calculus (any level) is beneficial
+Prerequisite: Although not required, completion of Pre-Calculus (any level) is beneficial Not a NCAA-approved core course.

 Want to learn how to value a business or make investment decisions?
 This course will provide an overview of the capital markets as well as some investing frameworks and philosophies.
 Topics include financial statement assessment and analysis, mathematical modeling, analysis of financial ratios, and portfolio construction.
 Mathematical tools, such as exponential growth and decay, logarithms, ratio analysis and statistics are used to help make investment decisions and predictions about the present value of businesses.
 This course is primarily about investing in businesses via common stock.
 Class materials include multiple texts, SEC filings, and business case studies.